 If there are minor damages, you can safely move the vehicle off the road and park it in a corner that doesn’t disturb the usual road traffic.
 And in cases where it’s difficult to move the vehicle, you must turn on the hazard lights and place the warning triangle beside it.

 Check on everyone and don’t move seriously injured people

 Look for everyone who was traveling with you during the accident and make sure they are okay.
 If someone is critically injured, do not move the person’s body unless there’s danger in leaving them there.
 Call for medical help immediately.

 The law requires that you inform the police if the accident involves anyone majorly injured or if the damage exceeds a certain describable limit.
 Also, be politely persistent with the police officer that you would like a statement in writing.

-Remember: You must responsibly take a note of the officer’s name, officer’s badge number, officer’s phone number and the police report number.
+Remember: You must responsibly take note of the officer’s name, officer’s badge number, officer’s phone number, and the police report number.